 1) Become over-cautious.
 Do not let the children play out considering risk to hygiene factors.

-2) Let them play for a brief while and ensure they immediately have a good bath before resuming to studies, eating and ensure you are building immunity to protect them from the possibility of an infection.
+2) Let them play for a brief while and ensure they immediately have a good bath before resuming to studies, eating and ensure you increase immunity in kids to protect them from the possibility of an infection.

 But haven’t you enjoyed rains as a child?